a-georgiou19/apgeorgiou.github.io/_pages/about.md

   - /about.html
 ---

-I am a **PhD student in Mechanical Engineering at Memorial University of Newfoundland**, where I a member of the **At.
+I am a **PhD student in Mechanical Engineering at Memorial University of Newfoundland**, where I am member of the **At.
 Astra Research Group**.
 My work combines **molecular dynamics simulations** with planetary and materials science to uncover how **space weathering** transforms the surfaces of airless bodies (like the Moon and Mercury) and materials (like nanocomposites).

 🌑 **Surface chemistry across planets and materials**
 I study surfaces as active chemical systems — whether lunar regolith, mercurian soil, small-body dust, or engineered nanocomposites.
 Under solar wind ion implantation and micrometeoroid impact, these surfaces undergo bond-breaking, recombination, and rapid diffusion that produce and release volatiles (e.g. OH, H₂O, Na), sputter atoms and molecules, and permanently change material properties.
 Molecular dynamics lets us watch these transformations atom-by-atom, linking laboratory and spacecraft signals to the physics that produced them.